getsentry/sentry-toolbar/README.md

 }
 ```

 If the toolbar `<script>` is accidentally included on your site, and `SentryToolbar.init()` is called, then a "Login to Sentry" button will be visible to the public.
-This is not idea, but your data in sentry will still be safe as users not inside your sentry organization will not be able to authenticate themselves.
+This is not ideal, but your data in sentry will still be safe as users not inside your sentry organization will not be able to authenticate themselves.

 #### Conditionally inserting script tag